-- Bullying (including online bullying, prejudice-based and discriminatory bullying); - Hate incidents and hate crimes which may also include an online element - Abuse in intimate personal relationships between children (sometimes known as teenage relationship abuse); - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - Racism - Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - Harmful sexual behaviour (HSB) which is developmentally inappropriate sexual behaviour which is displayed by children and young people which is harmful or abusive.
-HSB can occur online and/or face to face, and can also occur simultaneously between the two - and includes, for example: - Sexual violence such as rape, assault by penetration and sexual assault (this may include and online element which facilitates, threatens and/or encourages sexual violence); and causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - Sexual harassment such as sexual comments, remarks, jokes and online sexual harassment which may be stand-alone or part of a broader pattern of abuse; and - Upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - Online sexual harassment this may be stand-alone or part of a wider pattern of sexual violence and/or harassment.
-It may include; consensual and nonconsensual sharing of nudes and semi-nudes images and or videos (also known as sexting or youth produced sexual imagery); sharing of unwanted explicit content, sexualised online bullying, unwanted sexual comments and messages, including on social media, sexual exploitation, coercion and threats, and coercing others into sharing images of themselves or performing acts they are not comfortable with online.
+- Bullying (including online bullying, prejudice-based and discriminatory bullying). - Hate incidents and hate crimes which may also include an online element. - Abuse in intimate personal relationships between children (sometimes known as teenage relationship abuse) which may also include an online element. - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse).

+- Racism occurs when a person is treated less favourably because of their skin colour, nationality, ethnicity, or cultural group.
+Racist behaviour can include verbal abuse, physical attacks, exclusion from activities or opportunities and microaggressions, which can be conscious and unconscious.
+It can occur in person or online. - Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - Harmful sexual behaviour (HSB) which is developmentally inappropriate sexual behaviour which is displayed by children and young people which is harmful or abusive.
+HSB can occur online and/or face to face, and can also occur simultaneously between the two - and includes, for example: - Sexual violence such as rape, assault by penetration, sexual assault; causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; threatening the described behaviour, whether in person or by digital communications - Sexual harassment which is 'unwanted conduct of a sexual nature' that can occur online and offline and both inside and outside of school and can include sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance, calling someone sexualised names, intrusive questions about a person's sex life, and spreading sexual rumours, sexual "jokes" or taunting suggestive looks, staring or leering sexual gestures physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes, displaying pictures, photos or drawings of a sexual nature and online sexual harassment which may be standalone or part of a broader pattern of abuse. - Upskirting which is a criminal offence, involving taking a picture or film under a person's clothing without their permission, with the intention of viewing their underwear, genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - Online sexual harassment this may be stand-alone or part of a wider pattern of sexual violence and/or harassment.
+It may include: non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery), sharing of unwanted explicit content; revenge pornography, which is a criminal offence; sexualised online bullying, unwanted sexual comments and messages, including on social media, sexual exploitation, coercion and threats, and coercing others into sharing images of themselves or performing acts they are not comfortable with online. - Misogyny commonly defined as dislike of, contempt for, or ingrained prejudice against girls and women.
+Misogynistic rhetoric is also commonly connected to extreme machoism or harmful ideas about masculinity which can impose damaging and unrealistic expectations and pressures on male students.
+There are concerns about such content being promoted or endorsed online, for example, by online influencers using TikTok or other social media platforms. - Misandry commonly defined as dislike of, contempt for, or ingrained prejudice against boys and men.

 (Farrer and Co.
-2022).
+2023).

-At Nunthorpe Primary Academy we are committed to the prevention, early identification and appropriate management of child-on-child abuse.
+At Ironstone Academy Trust (IAT) we are committed to the prevention, early identification and appropriate management of child-on-child abuse.